-1. Follow test plan provided by the FIDO Alliance to ensure that the derivative implementation is functional and has not broken the initial certified implementation.
+1. Follow the Derivative Test Plan provided by the FIDO Alliance to ensure that the derivative implementation is functional and has not broken the initial certified implementation.

-1 http://nodejs.org/images/trademark-policy.pdf
+&lt;sup>1 http://nodejs.org/images/trademark-policy.pdf

 2. Request Derivative Certification from the Certification Secretariat by submitting a Certification Request [5-1] that indicates the certification is derivative along with the corresponding documentation.